WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Acoma-Zuni Trail, El Malpais National Monument, New Mexico, April 12, 2007.

-The very fine hairiness of this plant is evident not only on the stem but also on the bracts and floral tube.
+The very fine hairiness of this plant is evident not only on the stem but also on the bracts and calyx.

 Range map © John Kartesz,